 They lay their eggs in the branches in the spring and the hatched beetles start feeding on them, cutting off water flow.

-If you see sawdust or remnants of insects, pests are likely your problem, and its time to call in the professionals at Outback.
+If you see sawdust or remnants of insects, pests are likely why the top of your evergreen tree is turning brown, and its time to call in the professionals.

 Cutting off the dead top and pruning back to undamaged wood typically removes the insects feeding inside and allows the tree to sprout new growth.